 I wrote a book about my perinatal loss.

-I have experienced several different kinds of perinatal loss through early miscarriages, late pregnancy losses, struggled with infertility and have brought healthy, lively babies into the world.
+I have experienced several different kinds of perinatal loss through early miscarriages, late pregnancy losses, struggled with infertility, and have brought healthy, lively babies into the world.

 I’ve had a total of seven pregnancies and each one was very different.
 My first pregnancy ended around seven and a half months when I delivered my stillborn son.
 Over a year later, I became pregnant with a girl that was deemed “incompatible with life.”
 I continued to carry her despite her grim outcome.
 About six months after she was born (and passed) I became pregnant again with a boy and went on to have a smooth pregnancy and delivery.
-A couple years later I experienced two back to back miscarriages.
+A couple of years later I experienced two back to back miscarriages.
 After I recovered from those losses I went on to have two more healthy babies- a girl and then a boy.

 Why I’m sharing my story about perinatal loss.